soodoku/in-n-out/README.md

 ### Suggested Citation

 Sood, Gaurav, and Shanto Iyengar.
-2017.
+2018.
 All in the Eye of the Beholder: Asymmetry in Ideological Accountability.
-In Festschrift for Milton Lodge.
-Edited by ABC.
-Taylor and Francis.
+In The Feeling, Thinking Citizen: Essays in Honor of Milton Lodge.
+Edited by Howard Lavine and Charles S. Taber.
+Routledge.